Hodge Equity Release Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system optimises the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with alerts on Hodge Equity Release’s changes.
-Even though using the software is not a condition for being on the Hodge Equity Release panel, demonstrating you can remain up to date with Hodge Equity Release’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your panel status.
+This software facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Hodge Equity Release’s changes.
+Even though utilising the tool is not a condition for being on the Hodge Equity Release panel, demonstrating you can remain up to date with Hodge Equity Release’s Handbook requirements is a helpful support to your application to their lender panel and, just as importantly, safeguard your panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by Hodge Equity Release

 Lenders often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Hodge Equity Release are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes